-This romantic suspense was published by Berkley on September 27, 2005 and has 90 pages.
+This romantic suspense that was published by Berkley on September 27, 2005 and has 90 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Treachery in Death, Kindred in Death, The Other Side, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, Betrayal in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death
+Other books by this author which I have reviewed include Treachery in Death, Kindred in Death, The Other Side, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, Betrayal in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death, Secrets in Death

 It falls in at 7.5 in the In Death romantic suspense series set in 2058 and revolving around Lieutenant Eve Dallas and her gorgeous husband, Roarke.
 The second chapter one (yes, the second) states that it’s Eve and Roarke’s first Christmas together.